Ethel Smyth: Personal life

-Representations
+Representations and legacy

 Ethel Smyth featured, under the name of Edith Staines, in E. F. Benson's Dodo books (1893–1921), decades before the quaint musical characters of his more famous Mapp and Lucia series.
 She "gleefully acknowledged" the portrait, according to Prunella Scales.

 She was later a model for the fictional Dame Hilda Tablet in the 1950s radio plays of Henry Reed.

+In "Recomposing Her History: The Memoirs and Diaries of Ethel Smyth" by Amanda Harris she speaks deeper on Smyth’s memoirs and how she resisted a male-dominated culture in the music world of the time.
+In these memoirs she also breaks away from the term “Lady Composer” pushing for a world of representation at a level of “composer amongst composers’.”

+Smyth also addresses this dilemma in “Female Piping in Eden” where she speaks on how the female element of music is implicit to the male element establishing the importance of both and the need for more representation for women in the music world.

+Both of these works play a crucial role in the commentary on societal and institutional changes that were needed and challenged in this era, and the role Smyth played in creating valuable insight not only through commentary but also through music that pushed her to a level of “composer amongst composers’.”

 She was portrayed by Maureen Pryor in the 1974 BBC television film Shoulder to Shoulder.

-Judy Chicago's monumental work of feminist art, The Dinner Party, features a place setting for Ethel Smyth.
+Judy Chicago's monumental work of feminist art, The Dinner Party, features a place setting for Smyth.

 Since 2018, the actress and singer, Lucy Stevens, has portrayed Ethel Smyth on stage at various venues in Britain.

+In 2021, Smyth posthumously received a Grammy for Best Classical Vocal Solo based on the recording of The Prison by conductor James Blachly and soloists Sarah Brailey and Dashon Burton, members of Experiential Orchestra.
+Their rendition was released in August 2020 to coincide with the 100th anniversary of the Nineteenth Amendment, which gave women the right to vote in the United States.